 Brigade #1 would have moved off the slope of Seminary Ridge and immediately engaged Humphrey’s right flank near the Peach Orchard.
 Their initial goal would not have been to dislodge the Union force but to engage and pin them in place.
 Brigades #2 and 3 would have stepped off the ridge and marched in echelon towards Cemetery Hill.
 Brigade #2 on the left would have similarly engaged and occupied the attention of Hancock’s left flank at the bottom of that line; near the Saddle.
 (Section 30c describes that terrain feature and the role it played in this battle.)

-Brigade #3 would have wheeled to the south and marched into the gap in the Union line with the objective of engaging Birney’s Division from the rear.
+Brigade #3, the largest in the Army, would have wheeled to the south and marched into the gap in the Union line with the objective of engaging Birney’s Division from the rear.
 Hence the need to try to hold Humphrey and Hancock from coming to his aid.

 Brigade #4 would have followed #3 but turned left and marched into the Saddle with Brigade #2 protecting them from attack by Hancock.
 The smallest Brigade #5 would move onto the sunken Emmittsburg Road as a reserve force.